Best Cheap Health Insurance in Delaware (2026)

 • Once you reach 65, you usually qualify for Medicare, which almost always lowers the cost of insurance.

-Health insurance in Delaware costs $147 per month, on average, if you get discounts based on your income.
+Health insurance in Delaware could potentially cost about $265 per month per month, on average, if you get discounts based on your income.

 savings icon

-You have to make between $15,606 and $60,240 per year as a single person or between $31,200 and $124,800 as a family of four to qualify for subsidies.
+• Who can get subsidies?
+You have to make between $15,650 and $62,600 per year as a single person or between $32,150 and $128,600 as a family of four to qualify for subsidies.
 You'll get a bigger discount if you make less money.
-But if you qualify for Medicaid, you can't get subsidies.

 Cheap Delaware health insurance plans by city